Wines with Christmas ham - A Decanter food pairing guide

 Leftovers, particularly combined with turkey will rub along happily with a decent Beaujolais cru or a fresh young village Burgundy, wines that would taste sharp and weedy with the same ham served hot.

-Many glazes have an orange or marmalade component that tends to work well with bright flavoured reds like Barossa or McLaren Vale Shiraz or a GSM blend; Grenache, Syrah, Mourvedre.
+Many glazes have an orange or marmalade component that tends to work well with bright flavoured reds like Australian Shiraz from Barossa or McLaren Vale, or a GSM blend; Grenache, Syrah, Mourvèdre.

 If there’s a degree of heat and spice involved, as is the case with glazes or rubs that use mustard look to the kind of red that can handle spicy food.
 Zinfandel immediately comes to mind or a good Pinotage.